Pixel 3: Geekbench Scores Of Google’s 2018 Flagship Phone Reveal A Potentially Serious Problem

 The Pixel series is Google’s way of showing the smartphone community what a perfect Android device is like.
-With the Google Pixel 3 expected to make a debut sometime this year, expectations are high that the tech giant would pull out all the stops to make its 2018 device an ideal choice against strong competitors like the iPhone X2 and the Galaxy Note 9.
+With the Google Pixel 3 expected to make a debut sometime this year, expectations are high that the tech giant will pull out all the stops to make its 2018 device an ideal choice against strong competitors like the iPhone X2 and the Galaxy Note 9.
 If recent Geekbench scores are any indication, however, there might be something gravely wrong with the Google Pixel 3.

 Benchmark scores of the Google Pixel 3 XL recently emerged in Geekbench, and overall, the device doesn’t seem bad at all, with its single-core rating listed at 2426 and its multi-core listed at 8355.
 According to the benchmark test, the Google Pixel 3 is equipped with Qualcomm’s Snapdragon 845 SoC and Android P. Amidst these stats, however, is one particular thing that stands out like a sore thumb in the Pixel 3 XL’s stats — 4GB of RAM.